J1u2a3n9/N_Puzzle_AStart/README.md

 With 24-puzzle the maximum number of expanded states (507896 states) was obtained with heuristic 2 and the minimum number of expanded states (94783 states) was obtained with heuristic 3.

+The heuristic that finds the fastest solution is h3 because the minimum execution time is 0.000048140 seconds.
+And the maximum execution time is performed by h2 with 420.04782418 seconds.

 ![n=24](https://user-images.githubusercontent.com/65575674/133536297-70485073-e67b-4239-8edc-4bc71cdab7a9.png)